scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 A **Packet Too Big** message SHOULD be originated by a router in response to a packet that cannot be forwarded because the packet is larger than the MTU of the outgoing link.
-The MTU value is set to the maximum size a SCION packet can have to still fit on the next-hop link, as the sender has no knowledge of the underlay.
+The router sets the MTU value to the maximum size a SCION packet can have to still fit on the next-hop link, as the sender has no knowledge of the underlay.